meteor/svelte-tutorial/tutorial/simple-todos/02-collections.md

 You can change your data on MongoDB in the server and your app will react and re-render for you.

 You can connect to your MongoDB running `meteor mongo` in the terminal from your app folder or using a Mongo UI client, like [NoSQLBooster](https://nosqlbooster.com/downloads).
-Your embedded MongoDB is running in the port `3001`.
+Your embedded MongoDB is running in port `3001`.

 See how to connect: